 Another way to determine the values is to manually select buildings which types are known.
-The Table 2 shows the initial values.
+Table 2 shows the initial values.
 With these values from the training data set all buildings of the whole data set are classified.
 After the classification a visual inspection takes place.
 Then, the values are iteratively improved until all buildings are correctly classified.

-Figure 2: Result of the classification with initial values.
+Figure 3: Results of the classification with initial values.
 Brown buildings are classified as large more-family houses.
 Yellow buildings are classified as small more-family houses.
 Red buildings are not classified.

-Figure 2 shows the first classification with the approximate values.
+Figure 3 shows the first classification with the approximate values.
 There are small and large more-family houses in this area.
 Many small more-family houses (red) are not assigned to the right building type (yellow).
 This is due to the fact that the initial values for the area and the height were a little too small.
 The large more-family houses are already assigned to the correct class (brown).

-Figure 3: Result of the classification with adapted values.
+Figure 4: Result of the classification with adapted values.
 Brown buildings are classified as large more-family houses.
 Yellow buildings are classified as small more-family houses.
 Red buildings are not classified.

-In figure 3 are the results for the adapted values from table 3.
+In Figure 4 are the results for the adapted values from Table 3.
 Now most buildings are correctly classified.
 Only garages, subterranean garages and commercial buildings are not assigned to a class.

-height [m] 1

-building building area [m2] length [m] width [m]

-type

-One- 90-115 3-8.5 13-15 7-8.5

-family

-house

-row-house 60-110 3-8.5 8-12 7-9

-small 90-160 6-12 10-17 10-11

-more-

-family

-house

-large 140-280 10-18 14-24 10-16

-more-

-family

-house

-tower 280-900 27-60 20-75 17-30

-block
+building type area [m2] height [m] length [m] width [m] One-family house 90-115 3-8.5 13-15 7-8.5 row-house 60-110 3-8.5 8-12 7-9 small more- family house 90-160 6-12 10-17 10-11 large more- family house 140-280 10-18 14-24 10-16 tower block 280-900 27-60 20-75 17-30

-Table 3: Adapted values
+Table 3: Adapted values.